uc-cdis/cloud-automation/doc/db.md

 gen3 db setup "service_name"
 ```

-The script randomly selects one of the farm servers by default, but
+The script randomly selects one of the `farmEnabled` farm servers by default, but
 a server name may optionally be added to the command line.

 ```